Estimated reading time: 6 minutes

 - Have all the teams read the final statements and come to an agreement that the phrase truly reflects the mission of the church and why it exists.

 The Values Statement

-Once there is a vision and mission statement, break the group into units again and allow them 20 minutes or so to list values (value = a principle, standard, or quality considered worthwhile or desirable) of the organization.
+Once there is a vision and mission statement, break the group into teams again and allow them 20 minutes or so to list values (value = a principle, standard, or quality considered worthwhile or desirable) of the organization.

-- Once each unit has its list, have them present it to the entire group.
+- Once each team has its list, have them present it to the entire group.
 Combine ideas and refine them into one list.
 There are usually a lot of ideas that overlap (which is a good thing).

 - Ideally, a list of values should be 5-10 words.
-The goal is for people who align themselves with the organization to be able to simply memorize the Vision,Missionand Values.
-The more concise the better.
+The goal is for people who align themselves with the organization to be able to simply memorize the vision, mission, and values.
+The more concise, the better.

-Many churches and nonprofit organizations fail to come up with a Vision,Missionand Values statement because the process scares them, but with the right people in the room, it can be done in a few hours.
+Many churches and nonprofit organizations fail to develop a vision, mission, and values statement because the process scares them, but with the right people in the room, it can be done in a few hours.

 Once a Vision, Mission, and Values statement is written, the strategic planning process can begin!